PmagPy/PmagPy/setup_scripts/README.md

 1. Make sure your path points to the correct version of Python.
 At this time, py2app doesn't play nice with Canopy.
 I've had success with brew-installed Python and wxWidgets, but other distributions may work, as well.
 You will, of course, need to have all dependencies installed (numpy, matplotlib, etc.)

-2. Edit "main" function in Pmag GUI and MagIC GUI (desired behavior is slightly different when not launching from the command line).
-Change:
-`wx.App(redirect=False)` to `wx.App(redirect=True)`

-3. Open your Terminal and navigate to your PmagPy directory
+2. Open your Terminal and navigate to your PmagPy directory

-4. Run:  $ `./setup_scripts/make_guis.sh <new commit name>`
+3. Run:  $ `./setup_scripts/make_guis.sh <new commit name>`

-5. In PmagPy-Standalone-OSX you will find the updated MagIC GUI and Pmag GUI programs.
+4. In PmagPy-Standalone-OSX you will find the updated MagIC GUI and Pmag GUI programs.
 It is highly recommended that you open both applications and make sure they look good!

-6. Once you are confident that both standalone applications look good, run: $ `./setup_scripts/release_guis.sh <github_user_name> <release_number>`.
+5. Once you are confident that both standalone applications look good, run: $ `./setup_scripts/release_guis.sh <github_user_name> <release_number>`.
 To run this step, you will need to provide your Github credentials (so that you can push to the Standalone repo).

 ### Py2app troubleshooting